How to set up and configure your own personal Nextcloud server

 $ ifconfig

-The output from ifconfig should contain an entry beginning with enp***
+The output from ifconfig should contain an entry beginning with enp***, indicating the active

 for later.